-All of us, children, young people and adults have mental health and it is important to look after it, like we would any other part of our body.
-If you are having mental health problems though, you're not alone.
-One in four of us will have problems with our mental health at some point in our lives; but there are lots of things that you can do to keep your mind healthy and well.
+Children, young people and adults have mental health and it is important to look after it.
+It is no different from looking after your physical health.
+If you are having mental health problems, you're not alone.
+One in four of us will have problems with our mental health at some point in our lives.
+But there are lots of things that you can do to keep your mind healthy and well.

 Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) have a First Response Service (FRS) for people of any age who are distressed, worried about their mental health or experiencing something that makes them feel unsafe.
 It provides 24-hour access, seven days a week, 365 days a year, to mental health care, advice and support.